jbcodeforce/eda-demo-order-ms/README.md

 git push -u origin main
 ```

-The code is coming from the eda-quickstart repository,
+The code is coming from the eda-quickstart repository.

 ## Running the application in dev mode